IGVF/atomic-workflows/README.md

 - [Oxford Nanopore](sequencing/nanopore/)

 Each sequencing company contains a `README.md` with details on
-a.
-Platforms produced by the company
+1. Platforms produced by the company
-b.
-Platform specific concerns
+2. Platform specific concerns
-c.
-Methods for transforming platform specific files to FASTQs
+3. Methods for transforming platform specific files to FASTQs